Tissington

-Tissington is a village in the Derbyshire Dales district of Derbyshire, England.
-The appropriate civil parish is called Tissington and Lea Hall.
-The population of this parish at the 2011 census was 159.
+Tissington is a village and former civil parish, now in the parish of Tissington and Lea Hall, in the Derbyshire Dales district of Derbyshire, England.
+In 2001 the parish had a population of 158.
+The population "Tissington and Lea Hall" at the 2011 census was 159.
 It is part of the estate of Tissington Hall, owned by the FitzHerbert family since 1465.
 It is a popular tourist attraction, particularly during its well dressing week.
 It also gives its name to the Tissington Trail, a 13 mi walk and cycle path which passes nearby.
 The Limestone Way, another long-distance path and bridleway, passes through the village itself.